Wednesday, 31 May 2006

 The Tiger Leaping Gorge

-as we blunder through life (and believe me i'm blundering) we occasionally chance upon people who are genuine 'diamonds in the rough'. people who are completely comfortable and true to themselves, accepting of everyone and so kind hearted that you feel good just being around them. such was rene for me.
+as we blunder through life (and believe me i'm blundering) we occasionally chance upon people who are genuine 'diamonds in the rough'. people who are completely comfortable and true to themselves, accepting of everyone and s

 i told him of my plans and he immediately packed his bags and joined me on the bus to the gorge.